hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 Line 1 of this block identifies the volcano by name.
-If the volcano name begins with either 0 or 1, then the volcano is assumed to be in the Smithonian database and default values for Plume Height, Duration, Mass Flux Rate, Volume, and mass fraction of fines are loaded.
+If the volcano name begins with either 0 or 1, then the volcano is assumed to be in the Smithsonian database and default values for Plume Height, Duration, Mass Flux Rate, Volume, and mass fraction of fines are loaded.
 These can be over-written by entering non-negative values in the appropriate locations in this input file.